 Who We Are

 PaleoPower is an independent South African health and nutrition website dedicated to ancestral eating, real-food principles, and practical guidance on the paleo, banting, and low-carb lifestyle.
-The site was established in December 2013 and has grown into one of the most widely read paleo diet resources on the African continent.
+Established in December 2013, it has grown into one of the most widely read paleo diet resources on the African continent.

 Real Food First